statgen/raremetal/README.md

 Newest version: v.4.14.1 released at 07/10/2017
-	Some bug fixes
+- Some bug fixes
-	View change log at: http://genome.sph.umich.edu/wiki/RAREMETAL_Change_Log
+- View change log at: http://genome.sph.umich.edu/wiki/RAREMETAL_Change_Log

-We've made a brand new version, RAREMETAL2, at:
+We've made a brand new version, RAREMETAL2.
+Still in beta, but a full release is planned in the future.
+See: https://github.com/traxexx/Raremetal2

-https://github.com/traxexx/Raremetal2

-You're very welcomed to try the new test version: RAREMETAL2

-Still a beta version but will have a full release of v1.00 soon!